jacksonlianlian/dfxlabs.github.io/docs/Getting Started.md

 * If any rate limit is violated, a `429` error code will be returned

-* Each API endpoint has an associated with a specific weight, and certain endpoints may possess varying weights based on different parameters.
-Endpoints that consume more resources will have a higher weight assigned to them.

 * Upon receiving `429` error code, please take precautionary steps to cease sending requests.
 API abuse is strictly prohibited

 * It is recommended to use Websocket API to obtain corresponding real-time data as much as possible to reduce the traffic of access restrictions caused by frequent API requests.

-###  Order Rate Limiting

-* Unless specified, each API Key has a rate limit of 100 requests per minute for query related and order related endpoints have 20 requests per 2 seconds

-* When the number of orders exceeds the set limit, a response with an HTTP CODE 429 will be received.
-Please refer to the order rate limits (rateLimitType = ORDERS) in GET `/api/v1/exchangeInfo`, and wait for the suspended period to expire.

-* Order rate limits are based on each EXCHANGE-API-KEY and will not be associated with other API keys created within the same account.

-###  Endpoint Security Types

-* Each endpoint is assigned a security type that determines how you interact with it.

-* The API-KEY must be passed in the REST API header as **EXCHANGE-API-KEY**.

-* EXCHANGE-API-KEY and EXCHANGE-API-SIGN are case-sensitive.

-* By default, API-KEY have access to all secure endpoints.

 ###  API-KEY Management